Reporting year 2022

 Conviction and health outcomes

 Figures relate to the 58,350 CLA on 31 March for at least 12 months in the year ending 31 March 2022 unless otherwise stated.
-Definitions and explanations of the information collected can be found in the CLA data collection guide.
+Definitions and explanations of the information collected can be found in the CLA data collection guide (opens in a new tab).

 Offending rates